andrew/ultimate-awesome/README.md

 - [awesome-algofairness](https://github.com/kyrcha/awesome-algofairness) - A curated list of awesome algorithmic fairness resources.
 - [awesome-camera-projects](https://github.com/l4es/awesome-camera-projects) - Imported from
 - [awesome-learning](https://github.com/L53317/awesome-learning) - A list of topics of interest, including AI, Robotics, Physics, Mathematics, control and some useful tools in these areas.
+- [ansible-free-tutorials](https://github.com/labex-labs/ansible-free-tutorials) - [Ansible Free Tutorials]-Ansible is an open-source software provisioning, configuration management, and application-deployment tool enabling infrastructure as code.
+It runs on many Unix-like systems, and can configure both Unix-like systems as well as Microsoft Windows.
+It includes its own declarati.
+- [bigdata-free-tutorials](https://github.com/labex-labs/bigdata-free-tutorials) - [Practice 16 Big Data Free Tutorials]-This repository collects 16 of free tutorials for Big Data.
+It offers comprehensive tutorials and hands-on labs tailored for learners of all levels, from students to professionals and enthusiasts.
+- [c-free-tutorials](https://github.com/labex-labs/c-free-tutorials) - [C Free Tutorials]-C is a general-purpose, procedural computer programming language supporting structured programming, lexical variable scope, and recursion, with a static type system.
+By design, C provides constructs that map efficiently to typical machine instructions.
+It has found lasting use in .
+- [cpp-free-tutorials](https://github.com/labex-labs/cpp-free-tutorials) - [C++ Free Tutorials]-In this path, you will learn and practice basic C++ programming.
+Then, you will implement C++ image processing, C++Web servers, Markdown parsers, memory pools, and Docker container management tools.
+By completing all the lab courses in this path, you can be able to implement com.
+- [css-free-tutorials](https://github.com/labex-labs/css-free-tutorials) - [CSS Free Tutorials]-CSS is a language that describes the style of an HTML document.
+It's used to make web pages look good and work well on different devices.
+In this skill tree, you'll learn how to use CSS to style your web pages.
+- [cysec-free-tutorials](https://github.com/labex-labs/cysec-free-tutorials) - [Cyber Security Free Tutorials]-Gain practical skills in network mapping with Nmap, packet analysis with Wireshark, and ethical hacking methodologies using Kali Linux.
+Explore host discovery, port scanning, vulnerability assessments, traffic capture, packet dissection, and a wide range of security t.
+- [data-science-free-tutorials](https://github.com/labex-labs/data-science-free-tutorials) - [Practice 53 Data Science Free Tutorials]-This repository collects 53 of free tutorials for Data Science.
+It offers comprehensive tutorials and hands-on labs tailored for learners of all levels, from students to professionals and enthusiasts.
+- [devops-free-tutorials](https://github.com/labex-labs/devops-free-tutorials) - [Practice 68 DevOps Free Tutorials]-This repository collects 68 of free tutorials for DevOps.
+It offers comprehensive tutorials and hands-on labs tailored for learners of all levels, from students to professionals and enthusiasts.
+- [django-free-tutorials](https://github.com/labex-labs/django-free-tutorials) - [Practice 7 Django Free Tutorials]-This repository collects 7 of free tutorials for Django.
+It offers comprehensive tutorials and hands-on labs tailored for learners of all levels, from students to professionals and enthusiasts.
+- [docker-free-tutorials](https://github.com/labex-labs/docker-free-tutorials) - [Docker Free Tutorials]-Docker is a tool that allows you to run applications in containers.
+Every container has its own isolated environment, so it's easy to deploy and manage your applications.
+In this skill tree, you'll learn how to use Docker to build and run containers.
+- [git-free-tutorials](https://github.com/labex-labs/git-free-tutorials) - [Git Free Tutorials]-Git is a version control system that allows you to track changes in your code and collaborate with others.
+It's used by millions of developers around the world, including some of the largest companies in the world.
+In this skill tree, you'll learn how to use Git to manage your p.
+- [go-free-tutorials](https://github.com/labex-labs/go-free-tutorials) - [Go Free Tutorials]-Golang is an open-source programming language that makes it easy to build simple, reliable, and efficient software.
+In this skill tree, you'll learn the fundamentals of the language, including the basics of syntax, an introduction to types, and object-oriented programming in Go.
+- [hadoop-free-tutorials](https://github.com/labex-labs/hadoop-free-tutorials) - [Hadoop Free Tutorials]-Unlock the power of Hadoop and learn to handle big data across clusters efficiently.
+Our Skill Tree guides you from Hadoop basics like HDFS and MapReduce to advanced topics such as YARN and Apache Hive.
+Gain the skills to analyze and manage large datasets, a must-have for any.
+- [html-free-tutorials](https://github.com/labex-labs/html-free-tutorials) - [HTML Free Tutorials]-HTML is a markup language that is used to create web pages.
+It is the standard markup language used for creating web pages and web applications.
+HTML stands for Hyper Text Markup Language.
+HTML describes the structure of a web page semantically and originally included cues for .
+- [java-free-tutorials](https://github.com/labex-labs/java-free-tutorials) - [Java Free Tutorials]-Java is a general-purpose programming language that is class-based, object-oriented, and designed to have as few implementation dependencies as possible.
+It is intended to let application developers write once, run anywhere (WORA), meaning that compiled Java code can run on all.
+- [javascript-free-tutorials](https://github.com/labex-labs/javascript-free-tutorials) - [JavaScript Free Tutorials]-JavaScript is a programming language that can be used to create interactive web pages.
+Every modern web browser has built-in support for JavaScript, so it's easy to get started with this skill tree. .
+- [kubernetes-free-tutorials](https://github.com/labex-labs/kubernetes-free-tutorials) - [Kubernetes Free Tutorials]-Kubernetes is an open-source container orchestration system for automating deployment, scaling, and management of containerized applications.
+In this skill tree, you'll learn how to use Kubernetes to deploy and manage applications on a cluster of machines.
+- [linux-free-tutorials](https://github.com/labex-labs/linux-free-tutorials) - [Linux Free Tutorials]-Linux is one of the most popular operating systems in the world.
+It is used in everything from desktop computers to servers and even mobile devices.
+This skill tree will teach you how to use Linux from the command line, as well as some basic system administration tasks like in.
+- [matplotlib-free-tutorials](https://github.com/labex-labs/matplotlib-free-tutorials) - [Matplotlib Free Tutorials]-Matplotlib is a Python library for creating visualizations of data.
+It provides a wide range of plotting tools, including line plots, scatter plots, bar charts, histograms, and more.
+In this skill tree, you'll learn how to use Matplotlib to create basic visualizations of .
+- [ml-free-tutorials](https://github.com/labex-labs/ml-free-tutorials) - [Machine Learning Free Tutorials]-Machine learning is the science of programming computers so they can learn from data.
+It is a subfield of artificial intelligence.
+Machine learning is closely related to computational statistics, which also focuses on prediction-making through the use of computers. .
+- [mysql-free-tutorials](https://github.com/labex-labs/mysql-free-tutorials) - [MySQL Free Tutorials]-MySQL is an open-source relational database management system (RDBMS).
+Its name is a combination of "My", the name of co-founder Michael Widenius's daughter, and "SQL", the abbreviation for Structured Query Language.
+- [numpy-free-tutorials](https://github.com/labex-labs/numpy-free-tutorials) - [NumPy Free Tutorials]-NumPy is a Python library for scientific computing.
+It provides fast and efficient multidimensional arrays, as well as a large collection of mathematical functions.
+In this skill tree, you'll learn how to use NumPy to perform basic operations on arrays of data.
+- [opencv-free-tutorials](https://github.com/labex-labs/opencv-free-tutorials) - [Practice 5 OpenCV Free Tutorials]-This repository collects 5 of free tutorials for OpenCV.
+It offers comprehensive tutorials and hands-on labs tailored for learners of all levels, from students to professionals and enthusiasts.
+- [pandas-free-tutorials](https://github.com/labex-labs/pandas-free-tutorials) - [Pandas Free Tutorials]-Pandas is a Python library for data analysis.
+It provides high-performance, easy-to-use data structures and data analysis tools.
+In this skill tree, you'll learn how to use Pandas to analyze data in Python.
 - [practice-algorithm-programming-courses](https://github.com/labex-labs/practice-algorithm-programming-courses) - [Algorithm Programming Courses] This repository collects 1 of programming courses for Algorithm.
 - [practice-algorithm-programming-projects](https://github.com/labex-labs/practice-algorithm-programming-projects) - [Practice Algorithm Programming Projects] This repository collects 1 of programming projects for Algorithm.
 - [practice-ansible-programming-courses](https://github.com/labex-labs/practice-ansible-programming-courses) - [Ansible Programming Courses] This repository collects 1 of programming courses for Ansible.